Cole Schwindt

-Cole Schwindt (born April 25, 2001) is a Canadian professional ice hockey forward with the Calgary Wranglers in the American Hockey League (AHL) as a prospect to the Calgary Flames of the National Hockey League (NHL).
-He was selected 81st overall by the Florida Panthers in the 2019 NHL Entry Draft.
+Cole Schwindt (born April 25, 2001) is a Canadian professional ice hockey forward for the Florida Panthers of the National Hockey League (NHL).
+He was selected 81st overall by the Panthers in the 2019 NHL Entry Draft, and has also played for the Calgary Flames and Vegas Golden Knights.

+Personal life

+Schwindt was born on April 25, 2001, in Breslau, Ontario, Canada, to parents Jason and Laura Schwindt.
+He grew up the oldest of three boys, both of whom play hockey as well.

 Playing career

 Schwindt played as a youth with the Kitchener Jr. Rangers of the Alliance Hockey League before playing major junior hockey with the Mississauga Steelheads of the Ontario Hockey League (OHL).

 After his second season with the Steelheads in 2018–19, Schwindt was selected in the third-round, 81st overall, by the Florida Panthers in the 2019 NHL Entry Draft.

 In the following 2019–20 season, Schwindt appeared in 57 games with Mississauga, recording a team-leading 71 points with 28 goals and 43 assists.
 On April 9, 2020, Schwindt was signed by the Panthers to a three-year, entry-level contract.

 With the ongoing COVID-19 pandemic delayed the commencement of the 2020–21 season, Schwindt ended his junior career and made his professional debut with the Panthers temporary AHL affiliate, the Syracuse Crunch.
 Remaining with the Crunch, Schwindt appeared in 10 games registering 2 points.